dataArtisans/flink-training-web/lessons/event-time-watermarks.md

 }
 {% endjava %}

-Note that the constructor takes a parameter which specifies the maximum expected out-of-orderness (10 seconds, in this example).
+Note that the constructor for `BoundedOutOfOrdernessTimestampExtractor` takes a parameter which specifies the maximum expected out-of-orderness (10 seconds, in this example).

 ## Further Reading